 [This post is a compilation of a seven-part Bible study I taught last Fall, presented here together as one.
 I pray you are blessed in using these “Secrets of Strength” in your own life!]

 Many years ago, we witnessed serious spiritual warfare, its impact on one family and their loved ones.
-People we knew who had lived in another country for years moved back and became involved in our lives.
+Friends who had lived in another country for years moved back and became involved in our lives.

-What we didn’t know then is they had a history of dabbling with things the Bible warns us against such as mediums and witch doctors.
-Further, the husband and father of that family was into porn and other activities directly opposite of Biblical values.
+What we didn’t know then is they had been exposed to things the Bible warns us against such as mediums and witch doctors.
+Further, one of the family members was involved with porn and other activities directly opposite of Biblical values.

 As a result, seeing spirits in their home was a daily way of life.

 This couple had inadvertently given hell access to their lives and those of their children.
 But it didn’t stop there.
 Hell’s door was now opened wide to anyone with whom they spent time!

 Spiritual darkness, demonic attack or oppression, is like COVID-19!
 It is a quick-spreading virus that preys upon the weak and unprepared!

 The dark forces in this family’s home also ripped through their extended family’s homes with lightening speed and devastating effects.
 Within two years, there were three divorces in their close circle of friends!

 That season began a journey that changed our lives.
 I saw the need for spiritual preparedness and started searching for the things that provide us with strength.